rubailly/Oncology-Forms/README.md

-Form used to record Oncology Diagnosis, Staging and Treatment Plan information into OpenMRS
+Forms used to record Oncology data into OpenMRS.
+The forms have been created using the htmlformentry module.